yegor256/blog/_posts/2021/feb/2021-02-10-dataization.md

 {% endhighlight %}

-The data behind these objects is not visible for us at the level of EOLANG program.
+The data behind these objects is not visible for us at the level of EO program.
 The data is inside the `42` object.
 Only the runtime of the specific platform can dig it out through the dataization mechanism.
-If you compile the EOLANG code to Java, you will get a class `EOapp` (derived from the `app` object), which can be dataized like this:
+If you compile the EO code to Java, you will get a class `EOapp` (derived from the `app` object), which can be dataized like this: